fairlearn/fairlearn/docs/user_guide/datasets.rst

 how well it learns and replicates the patterns in this dataset.

-The Boston Housing dataset raises the more general issue of whether it's valid to port datasets constructed for one specific use case to different use cases.
+The Boston Housing dataset raises the more general issue of whether it's valid to port datasets constructed for one specific use case to different use cases (see :ref:`portability_trap`).
 Using a dataset without considering the context and purposes for which it was created can be risky even if the dataset does not carry the possibility of generating fairness-related harms.
 Any machine learning model